In anticipation of St. Patrick’s Day, I’m sharing a 3 leaf clover napkin fold to embellish seasonal table settings with a wee bit of green.

 Tip: Placing the folded napkin in a shallow bowl helps to create a more dimensional clover.

-Join me March 3rd to see more of the holiday setting, when I host a hop where 14 Stylists Share St. Patrick’s Day Table Setting Ideas.
+Join me for more of holiday setting , when I host a hop where 14 Stylists Share St. Patrick’s Day Table Setting Ideas.
+And check out my Easy, Hearty Irish Stew.

 15 Arts & Craft Projects